openclimatefix/uk-pvnet-app/README.md

 ### Running tests locally

-To be able to run the tests locally it is recommended to use conda & pip and follow the steps from the Install requirements section onwards in the [Dockerfile](Dockerfile) or the install steps in the [conda-pytest.yaml](.github/workflows/conda-pytest.yaml) file and run tests the usual way via `python -m pytest`.
-Note if using certain macs you may need to install python >= 3.11 to get this to work.
+To be able to run the tests locally it is recommended to use `conda` and `uv`.
+The easiest way to to create the required environment and run the pytest is to run `make test`.
+This will create a new environment in your working directory under `.venv`.

 ### Running the app locally